 Winter is an exciting time for Perth produce and you can read the lowdown on what’s coming up by checking out fruit and veg guides like this one.

 Eating local, preferably organic food that is in season boasts many benefits, including freshness (and, hence, nutrient value), superior taste and lower food miles.
 You can find more excellent personal, socio-economic and environmental reasons for eating local on sites such as life begins @ 30 and About.com.

 Why not try something new (and seasonal) this week?

 PS.
 Gratuitous plug: just in case you are teetering on the edge of attendance, there is a place left for you at both my Winter Savouries (14 June) and Chocolate Cravings (21 June) uncooking classes.
-Take a look at my latest news article for details, or book via my contact page.
 I hope to see you there!